 That this is metaphor is no way out. / It’s dogma too, or you make God a liar.

-Amidst the dismay and loss of the pandemic, lockdown life has enabled for many a greater level of attention to local matters: place, people and purpose.
-Drawing on lines from Norman Nicholson’s early poem, ‘The Burning Bush’, Edmund reflects on the ways in which poetry’s metaphorical resources enable our engagement with reality: not the reaction of fear, but the response of mission, teasing out the real presence of God where we do and don’t expect it.
+On 8 March, the Revd Canon Dr Edmund Newey spoke on Norman Nicholson’s poetry of hope.
+He noted that, amidst the dismay and loss of the pandemic, lockdown life has enabled for many a greater level of attention to local matters: place, people and purpose.
+Drawing on lines from Norman Nicholson’s early poem, ‘The Burning Bush’, Edmund reflected on the ways in which poetry’s metaphorical resources enable our engagement with reality: not the reaction of fear, but the response of mission, teasing out the real presence of God where we do and don’t expect it.

 Edmund is the Rector of St Andrew’s Church, Rugby, in the Diocese of Coventry.